The Archive

 Structural Racism, Disconnection, and Collective Repair

-Season Three focuses on the lived effects of structural racism and white supremacy on people of colour across Africa and the diaspora.
-It examines how systemic discrimination produces fear-based modes of survival and fractures relationships — between self, family, land, and ancestral memory.
+Season Three focuses on the lived effects of structural racism and supremacy on people of colour across Africa and the diaspora.
+It explores how systemic discrimination produces fear-based modes of survival and fractures relationships — between self, family, community, and ancestral memory.

 The Educational Experience as Self-Knowledge

-Season Four deepens the inquiry into education as more than intellectual achievement.
+Season Four deepens the inquiry into education as something far beyond intellectual achievement.
 Titled The Educational Experience as Self-Knowledge, it explores learning as embodied, ancestral, and political formation.